A Guide to Cat Spine Injuries, Trauma, and Diseases

 So what’s the difference between these two products?

-Both are powdered products that are easy to add to your cat’s regular food.
+Both powdered products are easy to add to your cat’s regular food.
 They both contain high-quality glucosamine, chondroitin, and MSM as a preventative and restorative method of maintaining your cat’s joint health.

-However, TRI-ACTA H.A. for Pets includes Hyaluronic Acid, which aids in keeping your cat’s ageing connective tissues well lubricated and moist.
-Typically, this supplement is given to older cats who are showing signs of reduced mobility or have mobility issues after receiving surgery or other medical procedures.
+However, TRI-ACTA H.A. for Pets includes hyaluronic acid, which aids in keeping your cat’s ageing connective tissues well lubricated and moist.
+This supplement is typically given to older cats who show signs of reduced mobility or have mobility issues after receiving surgery or other medical procedures.
 TRI-ACTA Regular Strength is given to younger cats as a preventative or when there are mild to moderate mobility concerns.

 Cat Spine Treatment Options